columnflow.inference

 bool

-Returns a list of parameter group whose name match group. group can be a string, a pattern, or sequence of them.
+Returns a list of parameter groups whose names match group. group can be a string, a pattern, or sequence of them.

 When only_names is True, only names of parameter groups are returned rather than structured dictionaries.